 However, the story was advertised as being told by Namin and Jisun, and we honestly saw most of this story through Sunam’s eyes.
 I couldn’t figure out what Sunam, as a person, wanted until he wanted to have sex with Namin, which really kept me from connecting with him.

 South Korean culture is not something I know really anything about, and this period in history is one that I hadn’t learned about.
 As a result, I had to do a little bit of googling mid-book to really understand what was going on, which took me out of the story.
-I also had to step out of the story several times for mental health reasons.
+I also had to step out of Everything Belongs to Us several times for mental health reasons.

 The ending also felt really unfinished to me.
 What happened with Namin’s family?
 What happened with Jisun’s?
 There were a lot of unanswered questions left in my mind as I read the last page, which left me a little disappointed.